 A key benefit of using Magento Open Source is the flexibility and control you will have over your store’s design and functionality.

 Magento offers over 1,000 free and premium extensions to further enhance your online store.
 Magento extensions include plugins for payments, security, marketing, accounting, shipping and SEO.

 Advanced Reporting is a free feature available to both Magento Open Source and Adobe Commerce customers.

 Magento includes a variety of reporting tools through a web interface, with detailed information about your order activity, shipping fees and taxes.

 After setting up your store, you will need to be able to start accepting online payments from your customers.
 Integrating your Magento cart with a payment gateway or one-stop shop payment solution will make this possible.

-For more tips on growing your eCommerce business, search #PixxlesPowerUps or visit our ‘News & Views’ page to read more helpful blogs.
+For more helpful hints on growing your eCommerce business, search #PixxlesPowerUps or visit our ‘News & Views’ page to read more useful blogs.